Bolsonaro and Lula are technically tied, research indicates

 Among the voters surveyed, 948 are male and 1,072 are female.
 In this universe, 1,540 respondents have high school education and 480 have a university degree.
 Regarding age group, 285 of the voters interviewed are between 16 and 24 years old, 404 between 25 and 34 years old, 418 between 35 and 44 years old, 485 between 45 and 59 years old, and 428 are over 60 years old.

-Asked about the administration of President Jair Bolsonaro, 45.3% of voters approve, while 50.7% said they disapprove.
+Asked about the administration of President Jair Bolsonaro, 45.3% of voters approve of it, while 50.7% said they disapprove of it.
 From June to September, the president’s approval grew 2.3 percentage points.
 More than half of the men surveyed (50.3%) approve of the president’s management.
 Among women, Bolsonaro’s approval rating is 40.9%.

 Regions